 This is one of the most common issues we see.
-Many thyroid sufferers, usually Hypothyroid (low), have been on traditional medication for years and haven’t seen a difference.
-There are many ways to treat the thyroid beyond synthetic drugs like Synthroid.
+Many thyroid sufferers, usually of hypothyroidism (low), have taken traditional medication for years and have not seen a difference.
+There are many ways to treat hypothyroidism beyond synthetic drugs like Synthroid.

-Usually, a doctor gets a blood test for a hormone called TSH.
-This is a hormone from the pituitary gland that tells the thyroid what to do.
-If you have low thyroid hormone, the pituitary is supposed to increase the TSH (Thyroid Stimulating Hormone) to tell the thyroid to put out more of the hormone.
+Usually, a doctor takes a blood test for a hormone called TSH.
+This hormone from the pituitary gland tells the thyroid what to do.
+If you have hypothyroidism, the pituitary should increase the TSH (Thyroid Stimulating Hormone) to tell the thyroid to put out more of the hormone.

 Conversely, if the thyroid hormone is high, the pituitary is supposed to decrease the TSH, so the thyroid will be told to reduce its output.
-A more elevated TSH can mean lower thyroid, and a lower TSH can mean a higher thyroid.
+A more elevated TSH can mean lower thyroid.
+A lower TSH can mean a higher thyroid.
 It’s backward.

 The problem is, it’s much more complicated than that.
 The thyroid puts out two primary hormones, T3 and T4.
 T3 is the active hormone and does most of the work.
 T4 is just a storage molecule, and the body needs to turn it into T3 to do the excellent work it does.

 You want plenty of T3, the helpful one.
-To make it more complicated, there is the Total T3, Total T4, and the amount free to do work, Free T3 and Free T4.
-Ultimately, we get the most help from Free T3.
+To make it more complicated, the Total T3, Total T4, and the amount are free to do work, Free T3 and Free T4.
+Ultimately, the most help comes from Free T3.

-Before civilization and exposure to numerous chemicals and metals, T4 would turn easily into T3 in a perfect world.
-This would be released as Free T3, and we would be fine.
-But, as we’ll explain, this isn’t usually the case today.
+Before civilization and exposure to numerous chemicals and metals, T4 would turn easily into T3.
+This would be released as Free T3.
+We would be fine.
+But, as we explain, this isn’t usually the case today.

 First, normal thyroid function is dependent on many minerals and nutritional cofactors, mainly Iodine, Zinc, and Selenium, among others.
 Studies show rampant deficiencies in these things.
-Especially in the United States, commercial farming is no longer adding minerals back to the soil as in traditional farming methods.
+Especially in the United States.
+Commercial farming no longer adds minerals back to the soil as in traditional farming methods.

-If you feel you may have Thyroid Problems or have taken Thyroid Medication for some time and haven’t seen the benefits, contact The Maine Center for Functional Medicine at (207) 941-0080 for a Consultation.
-We can get more aggressive with your thyroid or find out what else it may be.
+If you feel you may have hypothyroidism or have taken Thyroid Medication for some time and haven’t seen the benefits, contact The Maine Center for Functional Medicine at (207) 941-0080 for a Consultation.
+We can get more aggressive with your hypothyroidism or find out what else it may be.